 - Not Enough Hot Water

-Getting no hot water ever is apparent evidence of trouble.
+Getting no hot water ever is clear evidence of trouble.
 But fluctuating water temperature is frequently missed as a problem.
 This might possibly indicate mineral deposits have developed and your heating element must be corrected or replaced.

 If you smell gas, don’t try to restart the pilot.
 Get a hold of your local energy provider at once.